-The girth (also called circumference) or the diameter of the trunk is the most measured parameter of monumental trees.
-For most trees in temporate climates (conifers and broadleaved trees) each year a growth ring is formed, so the gradually increasing circumference is an indicator of tree age.
-While a tree is alive it increases in girth annually, omitting the fact that some trees can collapse due to old age or can have different girths in dry or wet season (e.g. African baobab trees).
+The girth (also called circumference) or the diameter of the trunk is the most often measured parameter of monumental trees.
+For most trees (conifers and broadleaved trees) in temperate climates, a growth ring is formed each year, so the gradually increasing circumference is an indicator of tree age.
+While a tree is alive it increases in girth annually, although some trees can collapse due to old age or can have different girths in dry and wet seasons (e.g. African baobab trees).
 For vigorous species this growth can be measured each year.
-Most old trees can best be measured each 5 to 10 years.
+Most old trees are best measured every 5 to 10 years.

-On level ground and a tree with a normal formed, slow tapering trunk measure at 1.3 m above ground level.
-If the ground level artificially or by root pressure has been raised or lowered by erosion, try to measure at 1.3 m above the original ground level and make a note.
+A tree with a normal formed, slow tapering trunk on level ground should be measured at 1.3 m above ground level.
+If the ground level, artificially or by root pressure, has been raised or lowered by erosion, try to measure at 1.3 m above the original ground level and make a note of this.

-When the tree has a distorted trunk, measure at “x” when “a” is smaller than “b”.
-When burrs or swellings are evident at 1.3 m, put the tape round the stem at various points below 1.3 m to obtain the smallest measurement.
+If the tree has a distorted trunk, and “a” is smaller than “b”, then measure at height “x”.
+If burrs or swellings are evident at 1.3 m then put the tape round the stem at various points below 1.3 m to determine the height with the smallest measurement.

-With trees on a slope measure at 1.3 m above the centre of the trunk at the average level of the ground, so measure “where the tree germinated” or where it was planted.
+With trees on a slope, 1.3 m above the centre of the trunk can be estimated by taking the average of the highest and lowest points of the ground level around the trunk.

-Measure a leaning tree perpendicular to the axis of the trunk at 1.3 m height along the ax from the center of the not leaning side.
+Measure a leaning tree perpendicular to the axis of the trunk, with the average height of the tape at 1.3 m above the average ground level.

 When the trunk splits in two or more trunks below 1.3 m, measure the girth of the biggest trunk at 1.3 m height.
 Do this also when two trees have been planted close together.

-When a tree is a fusion of stems apearing as a solid bole, but actually a bundle planting, the girth of the fused trunk can be measured but it should be classified as a multitrunk tree.
+If a tree is a fusion of stems, appearing as a solid bole, but is actually a bundle planting of more than one tree, then the girth of the fused trunk can be measured but it should be classified as a single multi-trunk tree.

 More on tree measuring: